About Me

 I build the infrastructure used by millions of developers around the world.

-You can also find me on Twitter or co-hosting The Nonintuitive Bits podcast.
+You can usually find me on Twitter or co-hosting The Nonintuitive Bits podcast.

 I read a lot.
 And I mean a LOT.
 Like, the-librarian-knows-me-by-name a lot.
 But the cool insights I'd learnt often trickled out of my brain by the next morning.